JiminGo-Research/jimingo.github.io/_projects/3_project.md

 importance: 3
 category: Research Project
 ---
 I participated in the 2024 Spring Research & Engagement Symposium hosted by Weber State University.
-This research is a follow-up study on the limitations experienced during participation in the <a href="https://jimingo-research.github.io/projects/4_project/"> Game Day Analytics Challenge. </a>
+This research is a follow-up study on the limitations experienced during participation in the <a href="https://jimingo-research.github.io/projects/4_project/"> Game Day Analytics Challenge.</a>

 <b>Problem description : </b>

 One of our method's limitation of the Game Day Analytics Challenge was that <b>we were unable to use data where the brand's name was not explicitly mentioned in the tweet.</b> For example, if a tweet did not mention the brand's name but referred to a celebrity, song, object, or other elements featured in the advertisement, it should have been considered as related to the brand.
 Therefore, we aim to develop a <b>model using deep learning techniques and graph-based machine learning to classify posts as related to a brand, even when the brand name is not mentioned.</b>

 <b>Proposed method : </b>

+The figure below illustrates the framework of our research.
+Each node represents a tweet, and the edges are constructed based on mentions and retweets between nodes, forming the graph structure.
+Next, to better capture the text features, the input first goes through a DNN layer.
+Then, it passes through a graph convolution layer and a loss function to produce the final output.
+The output is designed as a multi-label classification.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">